unascribed/Yttr/docs/aware_hopper.md

 is to point the Aware Hopper to the side and put a normal Hopper underneath it; alternatively, you can use another mod's pipes or Yttr's own [Flopper](../flopper) to extract from a non-output side.

+*(0.4.0)*
+Remainder items that are still valid inputs for their slot will remain in the crafting grid instead of being kicked out to the remainder buffer to be piped out.
+This means that recipes involving tools that take damage, or similar situations, don't need a loop piping remainder items back into the Aware Hopper.

 If the Aware Hopper learns a new recipe while there are still items in its buffer, it will dump the remaining inputs into an alternate storage that can be extracted from, in order to avoid clogging the buffer.